davidfstr/webcrystal/README.md

 1. An HTTP proxy and web service that saves every web page accessed through it to disk.
 2. An on-disk archival format for storing websites.

 webcrystal is intended as a tool for archiving websites.
-It is intended to be convenient to write HTTP-based web scrapers and browser-based web scrapers on top of.
+It is also intended to be convenient to write HTTP-based and browser-based web scrapers on top of.

 ## Features